e5-tu-do/lhcb_pid_resample/README.md

 ## Caveats

-This package does not take into account correlations between PID variables, because it resamples them one by one.
-This can be important if PIDp and PIK are used at the same time, as these two variables are correlated in data.
+This package resamples PID variables one by one.
+Therefore it doesn't reflect the correlations between them, except for those that already originate from correlations to the kinematic variables that we resample from.

 ## Requirements: